-I mean, there I was, just 22 years old and about to marry the love of my life.
 We had been together for almost six years, and life was as sweet as could be.
 The two of us couldn’t take our eyes off one another as flashbulbs burst before us.
 My mother cried, while my father smiled like he never had before.
 It was a moment straight out of a Gary Marshall film.

 But that’s when it hit: society’s wedding expectations.

 Before I knew it, I was being told that I needed wedding colors, bridesmaids dresses, centerpieces, flower arrangements, wedding favors, photo-booths, chalkboard signs… the list was endless.